rebrec/arduino-scrambling-example/README.md

 ### How to Use
 I hope you have an Atmega328P with you, if you don't please contact me, i will find a solution.

 You first need to upload the modified bootloader Hex file.
 I won't give details since you looks comfortable with Makefiles and C code.
-If you need help, again, just contact me, you can also use Github Issues to communicate with me if needed (i don't know Freelancer much, i am new here, i don't know if you have to pay to communicate with freelancers or if it's free).
+If you need help, again, just contact me, you can also use Github Issues to communicate with me if needed (i don't know Freelancer.com much, i am new here, i don't know if you have to pay to communicate with freelancers or if it's free).

 After uploading the modified bootloader, just upload my example-heartbeat.hex file using the traditionnal arduino upload way.